piercebb/credit-card-validator-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Start Up

-In the project directory, you can run:
+## Run the Application

+To run the project use the following commands:

+### `npm init`

+Initilizes the project and install application packages.

 ### `npm start`